 Jack S. Podret

 Born in Poughkeepsie, New York, Podret graduated from Brown University and received his law degree from the Albany (NY) Law School.
 He served two years in the Far East as an ambulance driver during World War II.
 Podret began practicing law in Tucson in 1947 and joined the County Attorney’s office in 1954.
-In 1962 he was elected Pima County Attorney and served one term.
+In 1962 he was named Pima County Attorney but lost the fall election that year.
 He later became a Tucson City Magistrate and held that position until his death in 1967.

 Born in Tucson in 1924, he left high school at age 15 to enter the University of Arizona.
 During World War II Ackerman served in the Army Air Corps.
 He was admitted to the U of A Law School without a high school or college diploma.
 He was elected as a Democrat to both the AZ House of Representatives and the State Senate.
 Elected Pima County Attorney in 1957, he served two terms, then worked in the State Department as an advisor on Latin American affairs.
 In his retirement he served as a board member of KUAT-TV.